abcdan/chainson/README.md

 - [ ] Robust error handling
 - [ ] Undo function for recent changes (bottom of chainfile holds last x amount of change)
 - [ ] Have the entire thing be fully asynchronous (except methods appended with Sync for flexibility)

+_If something is [x], it doesn't mean that it's working properly.
+It's just means that it has been implemented.
+In the future I'm gonna add unit tests and make everything a lot more secure.
+I first want to build a base to work from._

 ## Documentation
 There are a few places to find documentation for the application: